0BAB1/HOLY_CORE_COURSE/readme.md

 ### Pipelined edition

+> The pipelined edition is on my todo list but I need to move on to other projects and freelancing stuff for now.

 Make the core more performant by adding a pipeline (On my todo list).

 **Goal :** Increase the core perfs by pipelining it and hadling all the hazards that comes with it.